cyph/pqcrypto.js/packages/falcon/README.md

-# sphincs
+# falcon

 ## Overview

-The [SPHINCS](https://sphincs.cr.yp.to) post-quantum cryptographic signing scheme compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
+The [FALCON](https://falcon.cr.yp.to) post-quantum cryptographic signing scheme compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
-A simple JavaScript wrapper is provided to make SPHINCS easy to use in Web applications.
+A simple JavaScript wrapper is provided to make FALCON easy to use in Web applications.

 N.B.
-Unless interoperability with other SPHINCS implementations is a hard requirement, it is recommended to use [supersphincs](https://github.com/cyph/pqcrypto.js/tree/master/packages/supersphincs) instead.
+Unless interoperability with other FALCON implementations is a hard requirement, it is recommended to use [superfalcon](https://github.com/cyph/pqcrypto.js/tree/master/packages/superfalcon) instead.

 ## Example Usage

 	(async () => {
 		const keyPair /*: {privateKey: Uint8Array; publicKey: Uint8Array} */ =
-			await sphincs.keyPair()
+			await falcon.keyPair()
 		;

 		const message /*: Uint8Array */ =